COVID-19

 Social Impacts of COVID-19 and Pandemic Response Measures

 In addition to the direct health impacts of COVID-19, the disease and corresponding containment policies have social implications as well.
 Canadians have had to adapt the ways and places they work, move, shop, and socialize.
-These human and social outcomes of the pandemic are the topics of research in a collaboration between DSP and researchers at York University’s CEMPPR Lab for Disaster and Emergency Management research and the Faculty of Health.
+These human and social outcomes of the pandemic are the topics of research in a collaboration between DSP and researchers at York University’s CEMPPR Lab for Disaster and Emergency Management research and the Faculty of Health

 The multi-faceted project involves several mixed-methods studies, including a large-scale nationally representative survey, interviews, and policy analyses.
 Within DSP, researchers are using qualitative methods to study attitudes toward vaccines, risk perceptions, and trust as they pertain to COVID-19.
-This project is supported for two years by the first round of Federal Research Funding during the COVID-19 outbreak.

 The project includes:

-4. We are currently conducting interviews with Canadians from across the country about their reflections on how they have changed as a result of COVID, and how they perceive the world having changed following COVID.
-We are interested in hearing from individuals from all walks of life, and as many different occupations and backgrounds as possible.
+4. After two years of living with and through COVID-19, we conducted interviews with Canadians from across the country about their reflections on how they have changed as a result of COVID-19, and how they perceived society and the world around them has changed.
+We heard stories from individuals from all walks of life and as many different occupations and backgrounds as possible.
+The main findings of our pandemic narrative interviews can be read here.

 Public Input into Pandemic Planning